4admin2root/myhomework/README.md

 ```
 ansible-playbook -i hosts -b app_prod.yml
 ```
 You can find more informations in file ansible/README.md
+somethings to know:
+1. use jar instead of war , because of springboot

 ## others
  go to dir 'others'